-- New Mexico gives a big, unnecessary tax break to those with capital gains income.
-This tax break allows people to deduct 40 percent of their capital gains income from their state taxes, meaning this unearned income is taxed at a lower rate than the hard-earned wages of ordinary New Mexicans.
+- This tax break allows people to deduct 40% of their capital gains income from their state taxes, meaning this unearned income is taxed at a lower rate than the hard-earned wages and tips of ordinary New Mexicans.

-- Unfortunately, this deduction overwhelming goes to the highest-income earners – the people who are already paying the smallest share of their income in state and local taxes.
+- This deduction overwhelming goes to the highest-income earners – the people who are already paying the smallest share of their income in state and local taxes.

-- This deduction costs the state between $40 million and $50 million every year – money that could go to schools or health care, or to provide economic relief to the families most impacted by the COVID-19 pandemic.
+- This tax giveaway costs the state about $30 million every year – money that could go to schools or health care, or to provide economic relief to the families most impacted by the COVID-19 pandemic.

-- There is no evidence that capital gains deductions promote economic growth or foster investment.
-It is an ineffective tax give-away, and should be repealed.
+- There is no evidence that the capital gains deduction promotes economic growth or fosters investment.
+It is an ineffective tax give-away and should be repealed.

 - As a state that consistently has one of the highest rates of poverty, New Mexico should structure its tax code to help hard-working families, especially when the pandemic has disproportionately devastated families earning low incomes.

-- This deduction is one of the tax breaks that has made New Mexico too reliant on revenue from the oil and gas industry – this keeps us in a boom-or-bust cycle.
+- This deduction is one of the tax breaks that has made New Mexico too reliant on revenue from the oil and gas industry, which keeps us in a boom-or-bust cycle.
 It’s impossible to plan for future needs when our revenue outlook is so uncertain.

 Who gets this tax break?

-- Even more alarming, almost half (47%) of the value goes to the tiny number of New Mexicans (0.1%) who make more than $1 million.
+- Even more alarming, almost half (42%) of the value goes to the tiny share of New Mexicans (0.1%) who make more than $1 million.

 The Bottom Line

-The hard-earned wages of everyday working New Mexicans should be not taxed at a higher rate than the profits that the state’s wealthiest few make from selling stocks and bonds.
+The hard-earned wages of everyday working New Mexicans should not be taxed at a higher rate than the profits that the state’s wealthiest few make from selling stocks, bonds, and other assets.